 Authentic Paella Recipe: A Flavorful Spanish Delight 🇪🇸🍲

 Did you know?

-Authentic Paella originates from the coastal region of Valencia, Spain, where it was traditionally cooked over an open fire in a wide, shallow pan.
-Originally a farmer’s meal, it was made with whatever was available, from rabbit to snails, and even beans!
+Authentic Paella originates from the coastal region of Valencia, Spain.
+It was traditionally cooked over an open fire in a wide, shallow pan.
+Originally a farmer’s meal.
+It was made with whatever was available: from rabbit to snails, and even beans!
 Today, paella has become a beloved dish worldwide, with many regional variations.

+Authentic Paella Recipe: A Flavorful Spanish Delight 🇪🇸🍲